Packers fans stunned after deal for free drinks is cancelled by Jets win

 A dejected crowd looked on in muted disbelief, with some shaking their head and others polishing off their final drink.

 “People are realizing the bar tabs they’ve been racking up all night, thinking certainly with Rodgers hurt, the bar was going to be paying that tab.
-It is setting in they are going to have to go to the bar and pay that tab,” said CBS 58 reporter A.J.
-Bayatpour, who was live at the bar.
+It is setting in they are going to have to go to the bar and pay that tab,” WDJT reporter A.J.
+Bayatpour said, live from the bar.

-According to Bayatpour, 350 people opened tabs, with the single biggest bill totaling $160.
-The promotion prohibited group orders, beer pitchers and top-shelf liquor.
+The outlet reported that 350 people had opened tabs, with the single biggest bill totaling $160.
+The promotion prohibited group orders, beer pitchers, and top-shelf liquor.